As an avid watcher for car classifieds (event when I’m not buying or selling) I see lots of mistakes when people are selling used cars.

 I don’t know the reason, but I suspect that once buyers have ruled out a car, they don’t waste their time reviewing it as an option a second time.

-4. Cars without registration are worthless
+4. Cars without registration or with damage are worthless

 Buying a car without registration is a pain.
 You might not be able to test drive it.
 And you either have to trailer it home or get some sort of temporary permit (if your state allows it).
 Then it may need unknown repairs before it can be re-registered.